 With its great fortress looking out across the Guadiana frontier towards Spain, Castro Marim became the first headquarters of the Military Order of Christ in 1319 and for centuries the town was an important centre for fishing, salt production, agriculture and ship-building.

 Built by King Afonso III, the powerful sandstone walls of Castro Marim’s medieval castle enclose the ruins of an even older castle, while on the other side of town stands the fortress of São Sebastião built by King João IV, father of Catherine of Bragança.

-After weaving a gentle and very peaceful passage from its source (indicated on the map below) through the heart of the southern Iberian countryside, the River Guadiana finally gushes out into the Atlantic Ocean at the eastern end of the Algarve to complete its 829 km journey.
+After weaving a gentle and very peaceful passage from its source through the heart of the southern Iberian countryside, the River Guadiana finally gushes out into the Atlantic Ocean at the eastern end of the Algarve to complete its 829 km journey.

 Standing guard over the estuary is Vila Real de Santo António, a pleasant seaside resort set around a lovely main square named after the Marquês de Pombal, the man who built the town to a very strict plan in as little as five months in 1774 to both intimidate the Spanish and boost the Algarve fishing industry.
 All the stone window and door frames and other fittings were brought down from Lisbon ready made as an extension of the classical grid system he devised for Lisbon after the great earthquake of 1755.

 Need more ideas for your next visit?
 Listen to the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…